Monday, May 22

-The FCC is in the midst of another round of wireless infrastructure deployment streamlining efforts, with a focus on eliminating delay and rationalizing fees.
-Panelists will discuss how the FCC is laying the groundwork for 5G by reducing barriers to DAS and small cell siting in an attempt to bring greater opportunities for mobility and connectivity to communities across the country.
+As the FCC is takes on another round of efforts to streamline the deployment of wireless infrastructure by eliminating delays and rationalizing fees, the stakes are high for the industry.
+Panelists will discuss how the FCC is laying the groundwork for 5G by reducing barriers to DAS and small cell siting to bring greater opportunities for network densification and improved connectivity for communities across the country.

-o This panel session will discuss the opportunities for MNOs, utilities, state and local governments, infrastructure providers, engineering firms, dark fiber providers, IXPs, and capital investment firms to reduce the digital divide and expand mobile broadband across the US, including:
+Wireless broadband is essential to the economic health of communities around the country.
+To deliver on the connectivity needed in markets of all sizes, more attention needs to paid to the deployment of fiber networks.
+This panel will discuss the opportunities for network operators, utilities, state and local governments, infrastructure providers, engineering firms, dark fiber providers, IXPs, and capital investment firms to reduce the Digital Divide and expand mobile broadband across the US.

-Connectivity is essential to Getting to Smart.
+Connectivity is essential to all smart city initiatives.
 This panel will look at innovative ways cities and communities are applying network technology to enable applications in transportation, public safety, energy and digital transformation.
 LPWA, M2M, LTE-Cat M, Bluetooth, RFID, LORA and NB-IoT are some of the network types that will make up IoT and 5G.
-Speakers will look at case studies including the Smart City Readiness Grant Winner-Orlando.
+Speakers will look at case studies including the City of Orlando, a Smart City Readiness Grant Winner.

 Modern enterprise connectivity requirements are evolving, and carriers must make adjustments to keep up.
-Significant opportunity for carriers and the American economy exists as the FCC is opening up millimeter wave spectrum.
-This panel will explore how and why carriers are embracing millimeter wave to evolve business models as well as new strategies to scale 5G fixed wireless to homes across America.
+Significant opportunities for carriers and the American economy exists as the FCC opens up millimeter wave spectrum.
+This panel will explore how and why carriers are embracing millimeter wave to create new business models as well as new strategies to scale 5G fixed wireless to homes across America.

 The next generation architecture of 5G wireless networks will require a complete paradigm shift in the traditional design, build & maintain deployment models used by most modern organizations.
 For the United States to win the global 5G race, a new level of collaboration between Government, Industry and Education must be achieved to create the broadband workforce of tomorrow.
 This panel will discuss the different 5G readiness factors required within the Engineering, Real Estate, Site Development and Network Operation disciplines to support multiple use cases like IoT, Edge Networks, Mini Data Centers, Small Cells & FTTx.

-One of the biggest challenges in the Wireless Industry is attracting, hiring and retaining highly skilled professionals.
+One of the biggest challenges in the wireless industry is attracting, hiring and retaining highly skilled professionals.
 The fierce competition for skilled workers can make recruiting more difficult.
 According to research, 67% of workers said they would consider a job offer from a recruiter regardless of whether they had been considering a career move.
-Attendees will leave this discussion with a greater understanding of the challenges of attracting, hiring and retaining skilled workers.
+Attendees will leave this discussion with a greater understanding of the challenges of attracting, hiring, and retaining skilled workers.
 They will learn how their colleagues and competition overcome these challenges through examples and case studies.
 They will receive tips, tools and strategies to make the hiring process more efficient and effective.
-Ultimately, this session will make the attendees more competitive in the marketplace.

 Attendees will hear from real estate executives and successful suppliers who have marketed to them about what offerings and what techniques are most appealing.
 What is most important to them in the new real estate world order where the primary players are NOT the carriers.
 Topics include: